miguelmarcondesf/activerecord-tenanted/GUIDE.md

 In December 2020, [Rails 6.1 was released](https://guides.rubyonrails.org/6_1_release_notes.html) with support for horizontal sharding and multi-database.
 This functionality provided new thread-safe capabilities for connection switching in Rails.

 In early 2025, Julik Tarkhanov published a [tenanting implementation named "Shardine"](https://blog.julik.nl/2025/04/a-can-of-shardines) that uses the Rails sharding API.
 However, it also provided very limited integration with the rest of the Rails framework.

+### 1.5 Shared state (WIP)

+- when we talk about "integration with the rest of rails" we're talking about Rails' assumptions about shared state
+- some of these assumptions are now busted
+  - database ids are no longer unique
+  - global ids are no longer global
+  - cache is no longer global
+  - cable channels are no longer global
+  - jobs are no longer global

 ## 2. Application Configuration